 Polymur was originally whipped together to solve Graphite Carbon-relay scaling issues where our upstream relay nodes each had multiple relay daemons behind HAproxy, and the relay nodes themselves were behind a top-level load balancer (ELB).
 It was load balancers all the way down.

-Polymur is a natively concurrent process that accepts plaintext ‘Graphite protocol’ (LF-delimited
+Polymur is a highly concurrent service that accepts plaintext ‘Graphite protocol’ (LF-delimited

 'name value timestamp') message streams from thousands of connections and forwards (either broadcasting or hash-routing) everything to downstream Graphite-compatible services.
 For instance, this means it can accept all of your Collectd and Statsd output and write it straight into Carbon-cache for storage.
 Additionally, it allows runtime changes to where metrics were being sent to solve the interruption issues of reconfiguring relays.

 Dedicated relay node, Carbon-relays -> Polymur:

 It massively simplified the upstream relay design, improved performance (15K data points/sec. per core went from ~85% CPU utilization down to ~5%) and allowed us to make live changes without dropping metrics.
 If we needed to scale up a Graphite storage server (running Whisper, Carbon-cache, etc.), we could simply add in a new node and send a mirror of the metrics to it through Polymur’s simple API:

 % echo putdest 10.0.5.25:2003 | nc localhost 2030 Registered destination: 10.0.5.25:2003